Retailer Leverages Primary Edge Routers, LTE & Cloud Management to Streamline Network Operations

 Ideally, Evereve wanted an all-in-one wired and wireless solution that would meet its primary and failover connectivity needs.

-“It has saved our tail in pretty much every environment,” said Hoang.
+“It has saved our tail in pretty much every environment,” Hoang said.

-From a Software-as-a-Service perspective, NCM has given Evereve more network management options and flexibility than ever before.
+From a Software-as-a-Service perspective, NetCloud has given Evereve more network management options and flexibility than ever before.

-“NCM’s cloud services have been awesome.
-The whole package has opened up even more possibilities than we had originally envisioned,” said Hoang.
+“Cradlepoint's NetCloud Service has been awesome.
+The whole package has opened up even more possibilities than we had originally envisioned,” Hoang said.

-Seamless failover: Network disruptions no longer derail Evereve’s store managers.
+Network disruptions no longer derail Evereve’s store managers.
 When connectivity at a retail site is lost, it is never felt at the store level.
-4G LTE failover immediately goes into effect as the IT team receives an alert from NCM.
+LTE failover immediately goes into effect as the IT team receives an alert from NetCloud.
 While they call the ISP to solve the wired-line problem, store operations continue to run smoothly over cellular WAN.

 “Our store managers’ core mission is to serve our customers, and we need to enable them to focus on that mission.
 When the Internet goes out, it takes managers off of the floor to pick up the phone, which is problematic.
-We don’t want them to lose 1-2 hours out of their day,” said Hoang.
+We don’t want them to lose 1-2 hours out of their day,” Hoang said.

-Fast, simple deployment: When new Evereve stores are under construction and network access is needed as soon as possible, connectivity had been a variable with traditional ISPs.
-Now, with Cradlepoint and LTE coverage, connectivity is a constant—and installation is easy.
+When new Evereve stores are under construction and network access is needed as soon as possible, connectivity had been a variable with traditional ISPs.
+Now, with Cradlepoint and LTE coverage, connectivity is a constant — and installation is easy.

-“Now with new store deploys, we have total confidence that our store team can open the store without us being there,” said Hoang.
+“Now with new store deploys, we have total confidence that our store team can open the store without us being there,” Hoang said.

 On the back end, configuring the devices has been a smooth process.
-The AER1600 is easy to program, with highly intuitive firmware and a wide range of features.
+The LTE-enabled branch routers are easy to program, with highly intuitive firmware and a wide range of features.

 “You don’t have to have any kind of specialized certification to effectively configure Cradlepoint devices,” said Hoang.

-Ample scalability: With dual-modem, multi-carrier support; SIM-based auto carrier selection; hybrid WAN capabilities; and easy integration via Cradlepoint’s open API, the AER1600 is built to help fast-moving enterprises like Evereve grow efficiently.
+With dual-modem, multi-carrier support; SIM-based auto carrier selection; hybrid WAN capabilities; and easy integration via Cradlepoint’s open API, t he routers are built to help fast-moving enterprises like Evereve grow efficiently.

-“I have confidence this is the network solution that will allow our business to scale as we double and triple the amount of stores we have," said Hoang.
+“I have confidence this is the network solution that will allow our business to scale as we double and triple the amount of stores we have," Hoang said.

-Instant, secure updates across the network: With NCM, Evereve has the ability to perform broad, automated software updates affecting every store—all from one central office.
+With NetCloud, Evereve has the ability to perform broad, automated software updates affecting every store — all from one central office.
 For the first time, with VPN-capable routing devices, the company is working to implement a VPN network within its stores.
-A a result, the IT staff will be able to accomplish mass updates to vital tools such as POS software—an update that would have been incredibly laborious within Evereve’s old system.
+A a result, the IT staff will be able to accomplish mass updates to vital tools such as POS software — an update that would have been incredibly laborious within Evereve’s old system.

-“Before using Cradlepoint, the risk of error and cost of conducting a mass software deployment was prohibitive,” said Hoang.
+“Before using Cradlepoint, the risk of error and cost of conducting a mass software deployment was prohibitive,” Hoang said.
 “Now, with VPN infrastructure in place, Evereve will be able to securely connect to devices throughout its network, and to execute updates without concern."